gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    ~~~~~~~~~~~

    When a subsequent DTLS connection is setup, two new 64-byte endpoint pair shared
-   secret is derived using the TLS-Exporter as defined above.
+   secrets are derived using the TLS-Exporter as defined above.
 The Shared Key
    Identifiers form a sequence.
-If the previous endpoint pair shared secret used
+If the previous endpoint pair shared secrets used
-   Shared Key Identifier n, the new one MUST use Shared Key Identifier
+   Shared Key Identifiers 2n-1 and 2n, the new one MUST use Shared Key Identifier
-   n+1, unless n = 65535, in which case the new Shared Key Identifier
+   2n+1 and 2n+2, unless 2n = 65534, in which case the new Shared Key Identifiers
-   is 1.
+   are 1 and 2.

 ### DTLS 1.2 Considerations